 Ventricular septal defect (VSD)

 A ventricular septal defect (VSD), a hole in the heart, is a common heart defect that's present at birth (congenital).
-The hole occurs in the wall that separates the heart's lower chambers (septum) and allows blood to pass from the left to the right side of the heart.
+The hole (defect) occurs in the wall (septum) that separates the heart's lower chambers (ventricles) and allows blood to pass from the left to the right side of the heart.
 The oxygen-rich blood then gets pumped back to the lungs instead of out to the body, causing the heart to work harder.

 Signs and symptoms of serious heart defects often appear during the first few days, weeks or months of a child's life.